hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ## Project Configuration

-Installing CDK for Terraform with a built-in template generates a basic `cdktf.json` file in your root directory that you can customize for your application.
+Installing CDK for Terraform with a pre-built template generates a basic `cdktf.json` file in your root directory that you can customize for your application.
 This config file is where you can define the [providers](/docs/cdktf/concepts/fundamentals/providers.html) and [modules](docs/cdktf/concepts/fundamentals/modules.html) that should be added to the project, and also supply custom configuration settings for the application.
 Please refer to the [cdktf.json documentation](/docs/cdktf/concepts/cdktf-json.html) for more detail.

 ## Convert Existing HCL project